nicojourdain/misomip2/README.md

 > Interpolates one-dimension data horizontally to a 2d numpy array reshaped to the misomip standard (lon,lat) format.
 >
 >    Method: triangular linear barycentryc interpolation, NOT USING NANs (i.e. find triangle with non-nan values)
->            and nearest-neighbor interpolations for points not surrounded by 3 data points.
+>            and nearest-neighbor interpolations for non-convex areas (points not surrounded by 3 data points).
 >
 >    lon\_in\_1d, lat\_in\_1d: 1d longitude and latitude of data to interpolate
 >